miradavidson/mTierpsy/README.md

 | pxmm | ...        |

 ## Pose estimation using DeepLabCut
 To extract posture from the videos, you will have to specify the config file of the DeepLabCut model.
-On `behavgenom$`, the model lives in `mousetracker_dlcmodel`.

 `project.label_videos(config)`

 You can specify the GPU with the `gputout` parameter.

+## Feature extraction
+You can run the feature extraction with:

+`project.extract_features()`

+Options are:
+- `calibration` Specify the calibration file.
+The default is `calibration.csv`, which is the output of the calibrate function.
+- `output` Specify the output file.
+The default is `features.csv`.
+- `start`, `end` Specifiy the start and end frame, respectively.

 ## Video stabilisation (optional)
 If you wish to stabilise your videos, you can run the video stabilisation module.
 This is an interactive process - that means that you will have to check with each video whether the stabilisation has been successful.
 We don't want to introduce fake motion!
 It is expected that some video have drifting frames - however, if you spot a very big peak, there may have been a tracking error and you will want to correct for this (e.g. by changing your mask).